ASU: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Arizona State University-Tempe (ASU).
+This is the go-to guide for getting into Arizona State University-Downtown Phoenix (ASU).
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to ASU, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown ASU statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Arizona State University-Tempe (ASU) on CampusReel to see what it’s really like here.
-If you're interesting in transferring to ASU, the read our transfer guide.
+Also, make sure to check out Arizona State University-Downtown Phoenix (ASU) on CampusReel to see what it’s really like here.
 You can also use the below calculator to help determine your likelihood of acceptance at ASU

-What GPA Do You Need To Get Into Arizona State University-Tempe (ASU)?
+What GPA Do You Need To Get Into Arizona State University-Downtown Phoenix (ASU)?

-Arizona State University-Tempe (ASU)’s average GPA is 3.54.
-Arizona State University-Tempe (ASU) does require GPA.
-This average GPA means Arizona State University-Tempe (ASU) is very selective.
-Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of ASU application readers, but they likely want to increase the average GPA from 3.54 to 3.72 this year - to play it safe, we recommend striving for the 3.72 GPA.
+Arizona State University-Downtown Phoenix (ASU)’s average GPA is 3.15.
+Arizona State University-Downtown Phoenix (ASU) does require GPA.
+Arizona State University-Downtown Phoenix (ASU) is currently selective.
+However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
+We can’t read the minds of ASU application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.

-Last year Arizona State University-Tempe (ASU)’s acceptance rate was 82.91.
+Last year Arizona State University-Downtown Phoenix (ASU)’s acceptance rate was 78.48.
 However, check out how the acceptance rate has changed over time.

-As you can see, Arizona State University-Tempe (ASU) is getting more and more difficult to get into.
-If this trend continue it’s likely that ASU will be even more competitive by the time you apply.
+As you can see, Arizona State University-Downtown Phoenix (ASU) is a little easier to get into than last year.

 Acceptance rate alone does not indicate your likelihood for getting into ASU - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.